Jojoba oil

-Jojoba oil (/həˈhoʊbə/) is the liquid produced in the seed of the Simmondsia chinensis (jojoba) plant, a shrub, which is native to southern Arizona, southern California, and northwestern Mexico.
+Jojoba oil (/həˈhoʊbə/) is the liquid produced in the seed of the jojoba plant (Simmondsia chinensis), a shrub which is native to southern Arizona, southern California, and northwestern Mexico.
 The oil makes up approximately 50% of the jojoba seed by weight.
 The terms "jojoba oil" and "jojoba wax" are often used interchangeably because the wax visually appears to be a mobile oil, but as a wax it is composed almost entirely (~97%) of mono-esters of long-chain fatty acids (wax ester) and alcohols (isopropyl jojobate), accompanied by only a tiny fraction of triglyceride esters.
 This composition accounts for its extreme shelf-life stability and extraordinary resistance to high temperatures, compared with true vegetable oils.

 History

 The O'odham Native American tribe extracted the oil from jojoba seeds to treat sores and wounds.
 The collection and processing of the seed from naturally occurring stands marked the beginning of jojoba domestication in the early 1970s.

 In 1943, natural resources of the U.S, including the jojoba oil, were used during war as additives to motor oil, transmission oil, and differential gear oil.
 Machine guns were lubricated and maintained with jojoba.